sharathadavanne/seld-dcase2020/README.md

 * For the chosen dataset (Ambisonic or Microphone), download the respective zip file.
 This contains both the audio files and the respective metadata.
 Unzip the files under the same 'base_folder/', ie, if you are Ambisonic dataset, then the 'base_folder/' should have two folders - 'foa_dev/' and 'metadata_dev/' after unzipping.

-* Now update the respective dataset path in `parameter.py` script.
-For the above example, you will change `dataset_dir='base_folder/'`.
+* Now update the respective dataset name and its path in `parameter.py` script.
+For the above example, you will change `dataset='foa'` and `dataset_dir='base_folder/'`.
 Also provide a directory path `feat_label_dir` in the same `parameter.py` script where all the features and labels will be dumped.

 * Extract features from the downloaded dataset by running the `batch_feature_extraction.py` script.
 Run the script as shown below.
 This will dump the normalized features and labels in the `feat_label_dir` folder.